 Girton Glebe School

-GTC gives Grants to enable all children to go on residential trips regardless of family circumstance.The After School Activity Clubs receive funding for an Administrator and professionals to run a range of activities which all children resident in Girton can access.
+GTC gives Grants to enable all children to go on residential trips regardless of family circumstance.The School Activity Clubs receive funding for an Administrator and professionals to run a range of activities which all children resident in Girton can access.

 This service enables prescriptions for the housebound to be collected from the dispensary at Pepys Way Surgery and delivered to the homes of residents within the Surgery's catchment area.

-The Girton Relate outpost is closed for the forseeable future but relationship counselling services are on offer to help residents address specific difficulties or learn new skills and strategies to tackle particular issues at Relate Cambridge's office. www.relatecambridge.org.uk
+Relationship counselling services are on offer to help residents address specific difficulties or learn new skills and strategies to tackle particular issues at Relate Cambridge's office. www.relatecambridge.org.uk

 GTC also funds the Buddy Scheme and Family Counselling delivered by Relate at Girton Glebe School